 There are to be no neutrals in this life-and-death struggle between the Right and Left forces of Spain.

 Stern measures against the fifth column are being urged by “Pasionaria”—Dolores Ibarurri, the Communist woman leader.
 “We are going to impose justice—swift and exemplary justice.”

-Other early occurrences of fifth column date from 10th October 1936, when several US and Canadian newspapers quoted an AP (Associated Press) dispatch sent from Madrid on that day.
-For example, the following is from The Ottawa Evening Journal (Ottawa, Ontario) of that day:
+Other early occurrences of fifth column date from the 10th of October 1936, when several U.S. and Canadian newspapers quoted an AP (Associated Press) dispatch sent from Madrid on that day.
+For example, the following is from The Ottawa Evening Journal (Ottawa, Ontario, Canada) of that day:

 The Socialist newspaper Informaciones caused a sensation in Madrid by asserting Fascists had claimed assistance, during the final drive, from a “fifth column inside the capital.”